-Texas is a state filled with buried treasures and sunken ships, and it is naturally also rife with stories, rumors and legends about these precious treasures and how they ended up lost – and for some of them – found again.
+Texas is a state filled with buried treasures and sunken ships, and it is naturally also rife with stories, rumours and legends about these precious treasures and how they ended up lost – and for some of them – found again.
 Here are a few examples:

 The Spanish silver cache

 One of the oldest of the Texas treasure legends is the one about the Spanish silver cache.
-This story is based on a Spanish document from the conquistador era, telling us about a Spanish pack train of burros (donkeys) carrying 40 jackloads of silver.
+This story is based on a Spanish document from the conquistador era, telling us about a Spanish pack train of burros (donkeys) carrying 40 jack loads of silver.
 When pursued by hostile Comanches, the leaders of the pack train decided to bury the silver rather than give it up to the Comanches.
 The silver was placed in the ground in an area near what today is a suburb called Leander, just north of Austin.

-Plenty of treasure seekers have came to Leander looking for the silver, but as far as we know, the treasure has never been found.
+Plenty of treasure seekers have come to Leander looking for the silver, but as far as we know, the treasure has never been found.
 Treasure seeker W.E.
 Snavely of Taylor did however find something else while looking for the Spanish cache in 1925 – a ruby arrowhead weighing 15 karats and several other gemstones.

 Shoal Creek treasure #1